 8. Learn how to cut your own hair at home

 It isn’t just your furry friends who can benefit from some DIY grooming – us humans can too.
-During lockdown, with hairdressers and beauty salons shutting their doors, many of us were forced to try our hand at cutting our own hair – or having a go at other beauty treatments.
+During lockdown, with hairdressers and beauty salons shutting their doors, many of us have been forced to try our hand at cutting our own hair – or having a go at other beauty treatments.
 We even wrote a guide to cutting your own hair at home!
-But even though we might now be able to pay a professional for these treatments, many of us might prefer to continue pursuing DIY hair cuts or beard trims.
+And even when we can pay a professional for these treatments again, many of us might prefer to continue pursuing DIY hair cuts or beard trims.
 Taking time to treat ourselves to a bit of TLC is a great way to relax and be kind to ourselves – something we all might be in need of right now.

 The great news about DIY grooming is that YouTube is absolutely jam-packed with videos on beauty tutorials.
 Whether you’re male or female, whether you’re interested in learning more about cutting your hair, applying makeup, doing DIY manicures or pedicures, or trimming your own beard, there’s a YouTube channel out there for you.